Muzamil995/gamedevelopmentAssignmentOne/README.md

 # Game Development Assignment One

 This is a Unity 3D project created for my Game Development assignment.
 It demonstrates basic concepts such as scene setup, object movement, player control, and simple game mechanics.
+Check out the project demo here: [Watch on YouTube](https://youtu.be/4aSQenRUxMU)

 ## 🚀 Project Features
 - Basic player movement